sokarcreative/EasyOWM/README.md

 # EasyOWM

-This library allows you to get safe and easy information from the OpenWeatherMap API.
+This library allows you to get some information about OpenWeatherMap API.<br />
-100% in kotlin (null safe / no more boilerplate code) -> Easy to maintain if they change their API.
+The code is 100% written in kotlin -> Easier to maintain if they change their API (avoid boilerplate code).

 You can get information about :
 - Current weather data (by city name, city id, lat and lon or zip)